ietf-rats-wg/eat/draft-ietf-rats-eat.md

 See {{profiles}} for the detailed description of an EAT profile.

-The "eat_profile" claim identifies an EAT profile by either a URL or an OID.
+The "eat_profile" claim identifies an EAT profile by either a Uniform Resource Identifier (URI) or an Object Identifier (OID).
 Typically, the URI will reference a document describing the profile.
 An OID is just a unique identifier for the profile.
 It may exist anywhere in the OID tree.